Amantadine: Medical uses

+Amantadine was initially developed to prevent replication of the influenza A virus.
+Its main clinical use today is treatment of Parkinson's disease.
+Other uses include treatment of drug-induced extrapyramidal side effects, motor fluctuations during levodopa therapy in Parkinson's disease, traumatic brain injury, and autistic spectrum disorders.

 Parkinson's disease

 Amantadine is used to treat Parkinson's disease-related dyskinesia and drug-induced parkinsonism syndromes.
 Amantadine may be used alone or in combination with another anti-Parkinson's or anticholinergic drug.
 The specific symptoms targeted by amantadine therapy are dyskinesia and rigidity.
 The extended release amantadine formulation is commonly used to treat dyskinesias in people receiving levodopa therapy for Parkinson's disease.
-A 2003 Cochrane review had concluded there was insufficient evidence to prove the safety or efficacy of amantadine to treat dyskinesia.
+A 2003 Cochrane review had concluded evidence was insufficient to prove the safety or efficacy of amantadine to treat dyskinesia.

-In 2008, the World Health Organization reported amantadine is not effective as a stand-alone parkinsonian therapy, but recommended it could be used in combination therapy with levodopa.
+In 2008, the World Health Organization (WHO) reported amantadine is not effective as a stand-alone parkinsonian therapy, but recommended it could be used in combination therapy with levodopa.

 Influenza A

 Amantadine is not recommended for treatment or prophylaxis of influenza A in the United States.
 Amantadine has no effect preventing or treating influenza B infections.
-The US Centers for Disease Control and Prevention found 100% of seasonal H3N2 and 2009 pandemic flu samples were resistant to adamantanes (amantadine and rimantadine) during the 2008–2009 flu season.
+The US Centers for Disease Control and Prevention (CDC) found 100% of seasonal H3N2 and 2009 pandemic flu samples were resistant to adamantanes (amantadine and rimantadine) during the 2008–2009 flu season.

-The U.S. Centers for Disease Control and Prevention (CDC) guidelines recommend only neuraminidase inhibitors for influenza treatment and prophylaxis.
+The U.S. CDC guidelines recommend only neuraminidase inhibitors for influenza treatment and prophylaxis.
 The CDC recommends against amantadine and rimantadine to treat influenza A infections.

-Similarly, the 2011 World Health Organization (WHO) virology report showed all tested H1N1 influenza A viruses were resistant to amantadine.
+Similarly, the 2011 WHO virology report showed all tested H1N1 influenza A viruses were resistant to amantadine.
 WHO guidelines recommend against use of M2 inhibitors for influenza A. The continued high rate of resistance observed in laboratory testing of influenza A has reduced the priority of M2 resistance testing.

 A 2014 Cochrane review did not find evidence for efficacy or safety of amantadine used for the prevention or treatment of influenza A.

-Extra-pyramidal side effects
+Extrapyramidal symptoms

-An extended release formulation is used to treat levodopa-induced dyskinesia in patients with Parkinson's disease.
+An extended-release formulation of amantadine is used to treat levodopa-induced dyskinesia in patients with Parkinson's disease.
 The WHO recommends the use of amantadine as a combination therapy to reduce levodopa side effects.

 Off-label uses

 Fatigue in multiple sclerosis

-A 2007 Cochrane literature review concluded that there was no overall evidence supporting the use of amantadine in treating fatigue in patients with MS. A follow up 2012 Cochrane review stated that there may be some amantadine-induced improvement in fatigue in some people with MS. Despite multiple control trials that have also demonstrated improvements in subjective and objective ratings of fatigue, there is no final conclusion regarding its effectiveness.
+A 2007 Cochrane literature review concluded that no overall evidence supports the use of amantadine in treating fatigue in patients with multiple sclerosis (MS).
+A follow-up 2012 Cochrane review stated that some amantadine-induced improvement in fatigue may occur in some people with MS. Despite multiple control trials that have also demonstrated improvements in subjective and objective ratings of fatigue, no final conclusion has been drawn regarding its effectiveness.

 Consensus guidelines from the German Multiple Sclerosis Society (GMSS) in 2006 state that amantadine produces moderate improvement in subjective fatigue, problem solving, memory, and concentration.
 Thus, in 2006, GMSS guidelines recommended the use of amantadine in MS-related fatigue.

-In the UK NICE recommends considering amantadine for MS fatigue.
+In the UK, NICE recommends considering amantadine for MS fatigue.